 Find a Therapist

-Eating and food issues can develop from a wide range of psychological, biological, social, or external factors, and they affect people of all ages, male or female, although adolescents and young women develop disordered eating habits at higher rates than other groups.
+Eating and food issues can develop from a wide range of psychological, biological, social, or external factors, and they affect people of all ages and genders, although adolescents and young women develop disordered eating habits at higher rates than other groups.

 Typically, recovery from disordered eating is a long and arduous process.
 Some therapies are relatively short term, requiring approximately four months, but when the process lasts for years, many people struggle with the motivation and energy required to commit to the work involved.
 It is important to recognize that recovery involves not just the absence of disordered thoughts and behaviors about food and body, but recovering one’s self—developing a sense of authentic identity, and cultivating self-acceptance and reverence for one’s self.